Matatika/example-veeqo-reporting/README.md

 ### Optional

 To convert a Notebook to PDF you are likely going to need some additional packages installed on your system.
-To use the Notebook plugins pdf conversion funcationailiy you will need at least:
+To use the Notebook plugins pdf conversion functionality you will need at least:
 - pandoc - [Installing Pandoc](https://pandoc.org/installing.html)
 - texlive-xetex